 Sometimes when high school students have depression, anxiety, ADHD, LD or autism, they obtain special accommodations such as extra time on tests.
 These conditions may be part of an IEP, 504 plan or other arrangement with the local school district.
 In other cases, students are able to do sufficiently well without such accommodations.
-While in high school, students may also request additional time on the ACT or SAT, though in this case the request must go through the College Board.
+While in high school, students may also request additional time on the ACT or SAT.

 College policies tend to be rather different, and since the academic demands are typically much greater than in high school, it’s wise to seek accommodations well in advance.
 There are no guarantees of special treatment in college, so the more a student can learn to manage without accommodations in high school, the better.
 (See the Americans with Disabilities Act to understand your legal rights.)
 Common requests for a college may include: